mysbryce/fivem-nui-libs/README.md

 # 🔥 FIVEM-NUI-LIB (Open Source Project)

-A FiveM NUI Library created to make your code look eaiser and shorter.
-There are a lots of way to make the things you want.
-And I'm sure that my library will be much better than before.
+A FiveM NUI Library created to make your code look easier and shorter.
+There are lots of ways to achieve the things you want.
+And I'm confident that my library will be even better than before.

 ## Features